mongodb/mongo-c-driver/src/libmongoc/doc/client-side-field-level-encryption.rst

 libmongocrypt
 `````````````

-There is a separate library, `libmongocrypt <https://github.com/mongodb/libmongocrypt>`_, that must be installed prior to configuring libmongoc to enable Client-Side Encryption.
+There is a separate library, `libmongocrypt <https://github.com/mongodb/libmongocrypt>`_, that must be installed prior to configuring libmongoc to enable CSFLE.

 libmongocrypt depends on libbson.
-To build libmongoc with Client-Side Encryption support you must:
+To build libmongoc with CSFLE support you must:

 1. Install libbson
 2. Build and install libmongocrypt